-We remain on track to substantially complete the integration of Credit Suisse by the end of 2026.
-Our focus continues to be on client account migrations and infrastructure decommissioning.
+We remain on track to substantially complete the integration of Credit Suisse by the end of 2026, and our focus continues to be on client account migrations and infrastructure decommissioning.

-In the second quarter of 2025, we successfully completed the first main wave of our Swiss business migrations, having now migrated approximately one-third of the targeted client accounts, and we still aim to complete the Swiss booking center migrations by the end of the first quarter of 2026.
+In the third quarter of 2025, and over the course of October 2025, we successfully advanced our Swiss business migrations, having now migrated over two-thirds of the targeted client accounts.
+We still aim to complete the Swiss booking center migrations by the end of the first quarter of 2026.